FocusTrack: One-Stage Focus-and-Suppress Framework for 3D Point Cloud Object Tracking: Limitation and Future Work

 \section{Limitation and Future Work}

 Our FocusTrack framework currently faces a limitation in sparse scenarios, where performance is suboptimal—a challenge that is commonly observed in existing methods~\cite{m2track,m2track++,p2p}.
 An effective solution would be to integrate temporal information by leveraging historical global trajectories over a past duration alongside local differential motion data or fuse dense RGB images~\cite{MVCTrack} to enhance the dense semantic representation.
 In future work, we plan to incorporate multi-frame temporal information to capture the dynamic motion of tracked objects.
-Besides, we will also explore the quantization-aware method~\cite{zhoulidarptq,gsq,jiang2025ptq4ris,wang2025point4bit,xumambaquant,hu2025ostquant,yu2025mquant,chenmoequant,yuerwkvquant} to accelerate 3D Tracker for onboard applications and the integration with privacy-preserving federated learning~\cite{liu2024fedbcgd,liu2025consistency,liu2025improving}.
+We will also explore richer structured cues for sparse-scene robustness~\cite{liu2026health} and explainable motion modeling for better transparency~\cite{shen2025aienhanced}.
+Besides, we will also explore the quantization-aware method~\cite{zhoulidarptq,gsq,jiang2025ptq4ris,wang2025point4bit,xumambaquant,hu2025ostquant,yu2025mquant,chenmoequant,yuerwkvquant,yu2025fq} to accelerate 3D Tracker for onboard applications and the integration with privacy-preserving federated learning~\cite{liu2024fedbcgd,liu2025consistency,liu2025improving}.